-Please note that an overnight park pass is required for all vehicles.
+One thing to note about Mistletoe State Park that is not widely seen in other parks is that an overnight park pass is required for all vehicles.
 This is an additional cost that isn’t included in the reservation.
 Overnight guests pay only one parking fee for the duration of their stay.
 Visitors who frequent Georgia state parks can purchase an annual pass and avoid the daily fee.

 Campgrounds and parking in Mistletoe State Park

 Campsites in Mistletoe State Park

 Mistletoe State Park’s year-round campground is located on a peninsula on Clarks Hill Lake and offers visitors some incredible sunset and sunrise views.
 Many of the RV sites are tree-lined, shaded, and have waterfront views.
 Campers can choose back in and pull-through sites ranging from 30 to 50 feet in length.
 All of the sites have electric and water, and select campsites offer full hookups.

 This pet-friendly facility has many amenities for campground guests.
 Three comfort stations with flush toilets and hot showers are close to many of the campsites.
 There also is a dump station near the campground entrance, a playground, a laundry area, and a covered picnic area.
 Select sites have fire rings.
 For overnight guests who want to explore the lake by boat, there is a boat launch conveniently located within the campground.

 Reservations at Mistletoe State Park Campground are encouraged and can be made all year round.